 With so much traveling recently, it’s been hard to meet up with friends It’s 100% percent my fault, but that means I need to make even more of the effort to hang out.
 Since I also really want to be home whenever I can, I’m all about inviting friends over to our place to hang out.
-Since dinner can be difficult to coordinate with busy summer schedules, I recently invited a friend over in the afternoon for a healthy iced tea and snacks situation.
+Dinner can be difficult to coordinate with busy summer schedules.
+Instead I recently invited a friend over in the afternoon for a healthy iced tea and snacks situation.
 I’ve been on an iced tea kick lately and it’s SO easy to make; It was rather a no-brainer.
-Mix in my new favorite snacks from Trader Joe’s, some wonderful conversation, and we had a great time and quickly caught up…
+Mix in my new favorite snacks from Trader Joe’s, some wonderful conversation, and we had a great time…

 Healthy Iced Tea

 My mom and I love a restaurant in northern California that sells all kinds of tea.
 Looking for lower caffeinated teas and in an attempt to consume more turmeric (it’s supposed to be amazing for you – great anti-inflammatory and antioxidant), I tried the iced ginger turmeric tea last year.
 I completely fell in love.
 It’s surprisingly flavorful without being overwhelming like you’d expect.
 Even my mom and husband, who were both very skeptical of my choice, discovered they liked it as well.
 You can find organic turmeric ginger tea bags at Trader Joe’s for about $3, which is by far and away the least expensive I’ve found them!